zoran-cuckovic/beautiful-jekyll/_posts/2020-03-30-distance-and-direction-filters-for-qgis-viewshed-analysis.md

 ![20-03-30-view_go.jpg]({{site.baseurl}}/figures/20-03-30-view_go.jpg)

 But wait, what happens when he/she goes back?
 Well, we simply readjust our azimuth1 and azimuth2 parameters to point in the opposite direction.
 (I’m leaving you the pleasure to figure out the calculation.
-Or, you can use “Reverse line direction” in QGIS and repeat all the steps, if your brain is lazy… )
+Or, you can use “Reverse line direction” in QGIS and repeat all the steps, if you're lazy… )
-Here is our return viewshed model, it seems much more oriented towards the sea than the previous one.
+Here is our return viewshed model.
+Apparently, it is more oriented towards the sea than the previous one.

 ![20-03-30-view_back.jpg]({{site.baseurl}}/figures/20-03-30-view_back.jpg)